artsafin/coda-schema-generator/README.md

 ### `codaschema.ID` variable

-The `codaschema.ID` global variable contains an enumeration of all document entities with their IDs and human names.
+The `codaschema.ID` global variable contains an enumeration of document entities metadata - their IDs and human names.

-This can be useful in it's own to refer to tables, table columns, etc by their human names without need of manual hardcoding of these IDs to your code.
+Mostly this is useful only to _refer_ to tables, table columns, etc by their human names for future use in calling Coda APIs.
+Otherwise one would need not only to hardcode them manually but also to keep them up to date along with changes in the Coda document.

 For example if there is a `All Users` table in Coda with a `first name` and `last name` columns the generated code will include:

-(note using  and `codaschema.ID.Table.Users.ID` instead of plain names or)
+(note how the names are converted to Go symbols)

 ```
 codaschema.ID.Table.AllUsers // Structure related to the [All Users] table